 Various retarders are available, which function against the engine, driveline, or transmission.
 These are devices that use your engine's power to slow down your vehicle.
-They reduce brake wear and tear and the need for continuous brake use, which can lead to your service brakes overheating.
+They reduce brake wear and tear and the need for continuous brake use.

+which can lead to your service brakes overheating.
 Ideally, you should always slow your vehicle with your retarder (where permitted by law) and use your service brakes only for stopping completely.
 Operating this way will greatly prolong the life of your brakes.

-DO NOT use any of the vehicle's retarders in any situation that requires an immediate stop and/or in situations of poor traction (such as wet, icy, or snow covered roads).
-Trying to use the retarder instead of the service brakes may cause a loss of vehicle control, which may result in an accident involving death or personal injury.
+DO NOT use the vehicle's engine compression brake or exhaust brake in any situation that requires an immediate stop and/or in situations of poor traction (such as wet, icy, or snow covered roads).
+Trying to use the engine compression brake or exhaust brake instead of the service brakes may cause a loss of vehicle control, which may result in an accident involving death or personal injury.